 Although the 2011 and 2015 orders do not impact the status quo treatment of cable-provided VoIP service as an unclassified service eligible for the favorable cable rate, the issue has not been fully resolved by the FCC, and a potential change in classification in a pending proceeding could adversely impact our pole attachment rates in states or for periods of time in which the cable rate is or was lower than the telecommunications rate.
-Additionally, although the FCC's 2015 reclassification of broadband Internet access as a telecommunications service also set forth the FCC's intention that pole rates not increase as result.
+Additionally, although the FCC's 2015 reclassification ruling could adversely impact our pole attachment rates in states or for periods adversely impact our pole attachment rates in states or for periods adversely impact our pole attachment rates in states or for periods of time in which the cable rate is or was lower than the FCC's intention that pole rates not increase as result.
 That reclassification ruling could adversely impact our pole attachment rates in states or for periods of time in which the cable rate is or was lower than the telecommunications rate.